MIST: Mutual Information Estimation Via Supervised Training: Learning Framework

 The second term corresponds to the irreducible epistemic uncertainty due to the fact that, for a finite $n$, the dataset $D$ does not uniquely identify the generative law $\gamma$.
 The irreducible error in MSE comes from the difficulty of the statistical inference task.

 \paragraph{Built-in Uncertainty Quantification} Uncertainty quantification is a desirable feature for MI estimators, allowing practitioners to assess reliability and construct confidence intervals.
-However, built-in uncertainty estimates remain largely absent from existing methods---none of the baseline estimators in this work provide them.
+However, existing methods lack built-in uncertainty estimates.
 The main available approach is bootstrapping, which is prohibitively expensive in practice, as inference on each bootstrap sample requires refitting a density or density ratio model.
 Our meta-learning paradigm offers an opportunity to incorporate uncertainty estimation into model design by modifying the loss.
-Apart from MIST, trained to predict a point estimate of MI using the mean squared error (MSE) loss, we also train a quantile regression model (MIST$_\text{QR}$) to predict the $\tau$-quantile of the sampling distribution for any given $\tau \in [0,1]$ using the pinball loss \citep{pinball_loss}, defined for a a target quantity $q$ and predicted quantity $\hat{q}$ as:

-By querying multiple values of $\tau$, we can approximate the full sampling distribution of MI.
+In addition to our MSE-trained model (MIST), which predicts a point estimate of MI, we also train a quantile regression model (MIST$_\text{QR}$) to predict the $\tau$-quantile of the sampling distribution for any given $\tau \in [0,1]$.
+We use the pinball loss \citep{pinball_loss}, defined for a a target quantity $q$ and predicted quantity $\hat{q}$ as: By querying multiple values of $\tau$, we can approximate the full sampling distribution of MI.
 Furthermore, these estimates are obtained as the result of a forward pass and are therefore cheap to compute.
 We evaluate the calibration and reliability of these quantile-based intervals against bootstrap alternatives in Section~\ref{exp:quantile_reliability} and include both model variants throughout our experiments.